-On the surface all these tasks can seemingly be unproblematically automated now.
+On the surface all these tasks can now, seemingly, be unproblematically automated.
 Screen interactions can greet and process patients and answer their simple queries.
-The sophisticated ansafone greets, guides and books patients.
+The sophisticated ansafone or website similarly greets, guides and books patients.
 Efficient data systems can check and endorse repeat prescriptions.
-Who will object to this automation to economic streamlining?
+Who will object to this automation to streamlining and economies?
 Administrators, managers and doctors have all (mostly) gone with the flow.

 'It's progress', we say.